Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 1. Compiled using g++ (https://gcc.gnu.org/) - make sure it is installed. a guide provided: https://www.tutorialspoint.com/How-to-Install-Cplusplus-Compiler-on-Windows
-2. Navigate to the same directory as the source code and test files, type: 'g++ -o pokerHands main.cpp readFile.cpp pokerCompare.cpp util.cpp' to compile code. into a console window (utilize command prompt)
+2. Navigate to the same directory as the source code and test files, to compile type:
+> g++ -o pokerHands main.cpp readFile.cpp pokerCompare.cpp util.cpp
 3. To run, use the following:
-'.\pokerHands.exe <testFileName>.txt'
-example: '.\pokerHands.exe testBasicOriginal.txt'
+> .\pokerHands.exe <testFileName>.txt

+An example using the filename 'testBasicOriginal.txt':

+> .\pokerHands.exe testBasicOriginal.txt
-4. Program will run displaying the winner
+4. Program will run displaying the winner(s).

 Note: Highly recommend running with 'testUltimate.txt' has 1000 pairs to evaluate a winner!
-use when compiled: '.\pokerHands.exe testUltimate.txt'
+use when compiled:
+> .\pokerHands.exe testUltimate.txt

 ### Compiling/Running Test Program [Google Test C++] (Main Testing Suite):